seenthattinker/demo/sredEligible.md

 implement management protocols to optimize the control of nutrient levels, de-leafing, thinning, and other operational practices.
-These adjustments and management protocols are often called the *development of cultural management strategies* or *crop husbandry strategies.*
+These adjustments and management protocols are often called the *development of cultural management strategies* &endash;or *crop husbandry strategies.*

 Based on the results from your controllable zone, you start commercial production.